tensorflow/docs/site/en/r2/guide/data.md

 ```

 Alternatively, dataset elements can be consumed using the `reduce`
-transformation, which reduces all elements to produc a single result.
+transformation, which reduces all elements to produce a single result.
 The
-following example illustrates how the `reduce` transformation to compute the sum
+following example illustrates how to use the `reduce` transformation to compute
-of a dataset of integers.
+the sum of a dataset of integers.

 ```python
 dataset = tf.data.Dataset.from_tensor_slices([8, 3, 0, 8, 2, 1])